purush34/Amrita-SSR/README.md

 # Amrita-SSR
-This is a website about showcasing students who enhance everyday life and solve real time problems in social society as part of Amrita.
+This is a website about showcasing students who enhance the way of living and solve real time problems in social society as part of Amrita.